pwafire/pwafire/bundle/loading/README.md

 ## [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API)

-This is a progressive enhancement to the previously working example — Intersection Observer will load target images only when the user scrolls down, causing them to display in the viewport.
+Using Intersection Observer, you can load target images only when the user scrolls down, causing them to display in the viewport.

 ### Intersection information is needed for many reasons, such as: